maximba/slides/slides.md

 #### Non-functional requirements

 <!-- .slide: data-background="/images/beast.jpg" data-background-size="40%" data-background-opacity="0.3" -->
-- Generate a docker-compose with the two different services
+- Use containers for services
 - HTTPS will be used trusting the certificate (not skipping validation).
 - Do not use any reverse proxy.
 - Secrets cannot be committed to the repo